 Do not remove the radiator cap on a hot engine.
 It can cause scalding coolant to spray out and you could be burned.
 If the engine has been operated within the last 30 minutes, be very careful in removing the radiator cap.
+Failure to comply may result in personal injury, death, equipment or property damage.

 - Protect face, hands, and arms against escaping fluid and steam by covering the cap with a large, thick rag. - Carefully and slowly turn cap (on expansion surge tank) one quarter of a turn to allow excess pressure to escape before completely removing cap.
 If you see any steam or coolant escaping, do not even try to remove it until the radiator cools down.
 If you see nothing escaping, still remove the cap very slowly and carefully.
 Be ready to back off if any steam or coolant begins to escape.